-Normanby rail corridor construction update - June and July 2025
+Normanby rail corridor construction update - August and September 2025

-During June and July 2025, UNITY Alliance will continue works within the Normanby rail corridor including minor excavation and earthworks, drainage, service installation and signalling testing and commissioning.
+During August and September 2025, UNITY Alliance will continue works within the Normanby rail corridor including minor excavation and earthworks, drainage, service installation and signalling testing and commissioning.

 Details of work

-The following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday during June and
+The following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday during August and September 2025, weather and construction conditions permitting:

 • Installation of trackside equipment between Northern Tunnel Portal and Bowen Bridge Road